 On the other hand, some very-small-scale critical processes call for a change of cleaning agent for each batch.
 If so, an oil-splitting chemistry might not be appropriate.

 Make sure that the cleaning equipment you are being sold has peripherals important to your process.
 Keeping the process bath in good shape saves time and money and contributes to a rugged process.
 Filters, weirs or skimmers are essential to maintaining the process bath.
 If you think you can do without filtration, consider the cost of disposing of the spent cleaning agent.
 Consider lost process time.

 Consider also the steps before and after cleaning.
-If technicians have to re-fixture product before or after the cleaning step, you are losing time, money, and maybe compromising quality by inadvertently recontaminating the product.
-Successful cleaning means integrating the cleaning process into the total manufacturing process; and requires means integrating automation and fixturing for good process flow.
+If technicians have to re-fixture product before or after the cleaning step, you are losing time and money, and maybe compromising quality by inadvertently recontaminating the product.
+Successful cleaning requires integrating the cleaning process into the total manufacturing process, and integrating automation and fixturing for good process flow.

 We are often asked the secret to finding bargain cleaning equipment and cleaning chemistries.
 The secret is: buy quality.